danherrera0/SPOON_Server/README.md

 ## 📑 Installation Guide

 In this repository, you will find the  backend for this project built with React JS.
 The React frontend is located:[here](https://github.com/diaaanek/SPOON_Client)

 ### (1) Run API

+Our API is live and running restaurant data [here](https://spoon-server.herokuapp.com/api/v1/restaurants)

-To get started, fork and clone this repo to have the backend API running
+To get started locally, fork and clone this repo to have the backend API running

 Install all dependencies and necessary gems: